 With more than 50 handcrafted dim sum delights to choose from, customers can savour a lunch of epic proportions that stretches imaginatively beyond the conventional char siu bao and siu mai.

 Plus, the restaurant is now ready with its 2018 Mid-Autumn Festival selection of mooncakes, the perfect conclusion to a complete feast for families and friends.

 Note: Pullman Kuala Lumpur Bangsar is staging a Foodie Travel to Hong Kong competition for Oriental Chinese Cuisine's guests, rewarding a lucky diner with a three-day trip to Hong Kong, the world's paradise for dim sum.
-Contest runs until the end of August 2018; for more details, click here.
+Contest runs until 30 September 2018; for more details, click here.

 Marinated Chicken Meat Dim Sum with Crushed Salted Egg Yolk